 For a pop of color, we accented the red and white with yellow.
 We used lemons and flowers for the accent colors.

 We also made use of cookbooks that matched the decor.
 We used a Better Homes and Gardens cookbook, a Six Sister’s Stuff cookbook (isn’t it cute?), and a very step-by-step newlywed ‘Your Time to Cook’ cookbook.

-For the drink we put raspberries and lemons in the ice water for an lightly infused taste (which tasted great).
+For the drink, we put raspberries and lemons in the ice water for a lightly infused taste (which tasted great).